 Think Tel Aviv is only about clubs and beaches?
 Think again!
-This city is also an UNESCO world heritage site, thanks to the beautiful architectural style that has given Tel Aviv the name: The White City.
-The combination of one of the earliest modern urban master plans and a collection of some four thousand Bauhaus buildings, makes Tel Aviv a great destination for anyone interested in architecture and urban landscapes.
+This city is also an UNESCO world heritage site, thanks to a huge concentration of bauhaus-style buildings.
+The combination of one of the earliest modern urban master plans and a collection of some four thousand Bauhaus buildings, makes the White City of Tel Aviv a great destination for anyone interested in architecture and urban landscapes.

 - So why is this a World Heritage Site?